open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ### How to Create Issue Templates Using GitHub's Template Builder

 There are two ways to create issue templates.
 The first way is to use GitHub's template builder.
-For this option, you will need to go to your project's settings, navigate to the "Features" section, and click on Set up templates.
+For this option, you will need to go to your project's settings, navigate to the "Features" section, and under "Issues", click on "Set up templates".
 Here is a [detailed guide](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-templates) from the GitHub documentation.

 ### How to Create Issue Templates Using `yaml` Files

 You can also create custom issue forms using `yaml`.
 You would start by creating a folder called `.github` in the root directory.
 Then, you will need to add a folder inside there called `ISSUE_TEMPLATE`. (**Note**: It is important that this folder is in all caps, or else it will not work on GitHub.)

-Inside the `ISSUE_TEMPLATE` folder, you can create different `yaml` files like a `bug.yml` or `feature.yml` file.
+Inside the `ISSUE_TEMPLATE` folder, you can create different YAML files like a `bug.yml` or `feature.yml` file.
 Here is an [example bug report](https://raw.githubusercontent.com/open-sauced/.github/main/.github/ISSUE_TEMPLATE/bug_report.yml) used by OpenSauced.

 To learn more about issue templates, please review the [documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) on GitHub.